 The Red Crescent’s Faqih said 230 villages in the Varzaqan, Haris and Ahar regions suffered 70% to 100% damage.

-“All those under debris have been rescued and the quake-stricken people are now being provided with their basic needs,” Deputy Interior Minister Hassan Qaddami told Fars.
+“All those under debris have been rescued, and the quake-stricken people are now being provided with their basic needs,” Deputy Interior Minister Hassan Qaddami told Fars.

 He said that Russia, Turkey and Taiwan had offered help with relief and rescue operations, but that none was needed.

 Thousands of tents were set up throughout the stricken region, and tens of thousands of cans of food were distributed, Iranian officials said.